Five Ways to Maximise ROI from Your B2B Trade Show

 Once you have identified the key products, it is important to use both the corporate and personal social media feeds to drive interest.

 The corporate feed is an important resource but people do buy from people, and the personal feed of one of your key product managers, amplified with a small promotional spend, offers the ability to make a one-to-one appeal to potential customers to meet up at the show.

-Our LinkedIn account manager tells us that employees have 10 times the reach of the company page, so it is worth capitalising on this potential.
+Our LinkedIn account manager tells us that workers have 10 times the reach of the company page, so it is worth capitalising on this potential.